wh1teee/mcp-server-perplexity/README.md

 2. Follow the account setup instructions and generate your API key from the developer dashboard.
 3. Set the API key in your environment as `PERPLEXITY_API_KEY`.

+### Step 2.1: Configure Base URL (Optional)

+The server supports configuring a custom base URL for the Perplexity API through the `BASE_URL` environment variable.
+This is useful for api providers like oipenrouter.

+**Default behavior**: If not set, the server uses `https://api.perplexity.ai/chat/completions`

 ### Step 3: Configure Claude Desktop

 1. Download Claude desktop [here](https://claude.ai/download).